Max-Starling/Notes/tech/Firebase.md

 # Set up `node-gyp` for Windows (to make `grpc` work)

+Firebase may require GRPC module and GRPC requires [node-gyp](https://github.com/nodejs/node-gyp).
+There is a guide how I managed to install it after reading tons of stackoverflows resolving issues one after another.

 Download and open `Visual Studio Installer` (https://visualstudio.microsoft.com/downloads/).
 Intall `Visual Studio Build Tools 2022`.
 Select there:
 * `Desktop development with C++`